philips-forks/ml-project-template-philips/README.md

 If you need to share the container you can share this folder evolved and Docker tarred image (`docker save my-image:latest > my-image.tar`), then your counterpart can easily run it with `bash docker_start.(sh | ps1)` and, voila!, they get the same enviroment as you!

+This version of the template is based on [NVIDIA PyTorch Release 22.03](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel_22-03.html)

 ## Requirements:
 Linux: